The Bankrate promise

 If you determine tax debt relief isn’t right for you, here are some alternatives to explore:

 - Take out a HELOC: A Home Equity Line of Credit or HELOC may be an option if you own a home with equity.
-Just make sure you can repay your balance so that you don’t risk losing your home.
+Make sure you can repay your balance so you don’t risk losing your home.

 - Earn additional income: If you don’t have enough cash on hand to pay off your tax bill, think of ways to make more money.
 Sell unwanted items, pick up a side hustle or get a part-time job.